Core Research Project Featured in Institute for Medicaid Innovation Report

 CDC Pathway to Practice Resource Center badge.

-The CDC Pathway to Practice (P2P) Resource Center is now live!
-Discover evidence-based strategies, interventions, supporting materials, trainings, and tools developed by CDC Prevention Research Centers on one easy-to-navigate website.
+Discover evidence-based strategies, interventions, supporting materials, trainings, and tools developed by CDC Prevention Research Centers on the CDC Pathway to Practice (P2P) Resource Center!
 Use these resources to tailor the best practices in public health to your community, promote health equity, and improve health outcomes.